Professor Anne Mills CBE MA DHSA PhD FMedSci FRS

 Anne Mills's Research

 My main research interests are: (1) issues concerned with the financing and organisation of health care in low and middle income countries.
 I am interested in the impact of different systems of finance and provision on demand, utilization, equity and efficiency, and particularly in exploring the relevance of provider markets and contracting-out in various developing country contexts.
 I am also interested in health insurance systems, particularly their relationship with and impact on the private health sector.
 (2) the economics of tropical disease control, especially malaria.
 This extends beyond work on the cost-effectiveness of malaria control to an interest in how activities in the private sector affect malaria control and can be re-shaped to be more supportive (3) general issues of how to encourage the use of economic thinking and analysis in decision making.
 I have been active in making economic evaluation techniques accessible to a non-specialist audience, for example through supporting the development of guidelines and manuals.
 I have also been heavily involved in initiatives to build capacity in health economics through supporting the efforts of agencies such as WHO TDR.
 Until recently I chaired the Board of the Alliance for Health Policy and Systems Research, which is based in WHO.
 I was a member of the Commission on Macroeconomics and Health, and co-chaired Working Group 1 of the High Level Taskforce on Innovative International Financing for Health Systems.
-I am advisory editor of the journal Health Policy and Planning.
-I am currently President of the International Health Economics Association and Board member of Health Systems Global.
+I was President of the International Health Economics Association for 2012-13, and am currently a Board member of Health Systems Global.

 - Child health

 - Health care financing

 Good Health at Low Cost 25 years on: lessons for the future of health systems strengthening.